sebasjm/antlr/README.txt

 * made all generated methods final; saves a few percent speed according to Egor Ushakov (Java only).

+* removed most assignments from each lexer rule and even the Lexer.emit() call!
+All done in nextToken now.
+Saves on code gen size and a wee bit of execution speed probably.
+Variables became fields: type, channel, line, etc...
+Now emit() needs no args even.
+Again, Egor helped on this.

 March 17, 2007

 * Jonathan DeKlotz updated C# templates to be 3.0b6 current